PrimeTimeTran/rn-GoogleNews/README.md

 ![name](./assets/2e.png)

-Now we'll see that the complaint from React goes away.
+Now we'll see that the complaint goes away.

 We've almost got the data we need.
-We just need to do one more step.
+We just need to complete **one more step**.

 **F)** Use `json()` to parse the **JSON** response to a **JS** object.
 Add another `await` because response is a Promise and we need to wait for it before calling `json()`